rafaelrzacharias/WebGL-and-JavaScript-Engine/README.md

 This project uses WebGL and JavaScript.
 There is only one library dependency, gl-matrix, which is included in the project.

 Since the game runs on the browser, you need to emulate a server.
-I recomend using NetBeans 8.2 or higher and Google Chrome.
+I recomend NetBeans 8.2 or higher and Google Chrome.

 Download NetBeans and install from here: https://netbeans.org/